 The world of home financing can be confusing enough without throwing additional loans and liens on top of existing mortgages.
-If the idea of a second lien leaves you with more than a few questions, you’ve come to the right place.
+If the idea of a second lien mortgage leaves you with more than a few questions, you’ve come to the right place.
 We’ll tackle the ins and outs of second liens, lenders in Texas, and the most important things to keep in mind when researching a second mortgage.
-These include:

 What Is a Second Lien?